Developments in Karachi: Bundal Island

 Development of Bundal Island offshore DHA Phase-8 was proposed by owner of Bahria Town Malik Riaz in 2013.
 It was again proposed by then prime minister Imran Khan in 2018.
 The development would cost $20billion and would take 5 years to complete.
 The 12,000 acre Island will have hospitals, sports facilities, shopping malls, high-rise buildings, 5-star hotels, educational institutes, recreational facilities & a scenic beach.
 These developments would give housing and employment to over a million people by 2030.
 The island would be connected to mainland Karachi by a cable-stayed bridge.

 Widening of Northern Bypass (M-10)

 M-10 is mostly used by heavy vehicles to bypass the city.
 Widening of M-10 into 6 lanes was proposed by Mustafa Kamal of MQM but was never executed due to incompetent governments.
 Traffic is increasing every passing day.
-Project is still on the cards with a greater ring road that might be upto 150km in circumference.
+Project is still on the cards with a greater ring road that might be up to 150 km in circumference.